KelNoMel/DungeonMania-2021/assumptions.md

 - A maximum of two mercenaries can be on the map at any one time
 - A maximum of four spiders can be on the map at any one time
 - A maximum of three zombies can be on the map at any one time

+Redstone
+- The signal strength of redstone decreases per tile from the source